10 Dairy-free Desserts That Are Easy To Meal Prep

 Ingredients

 Coconut milk or almond milk, stevia or maple syrup, and vanilla extract.
-To make, blend all the ingredients together, and then freeze in a sealable container.
+To make this versatile vegan cream, blend all the ingredients together, and then freeze in a sealable container.
 Blend the now frozen ice cream, and return the freezer for 1-2 hours to help it become a creamy, soft-serve consistency.
-Alternatively, use in a Ninja Creami or ice cream maker.
+I like to use my Ninja Creami or my handy Cuisinart ice cream/yoghurt maker for this; it always comes out just perfect.

 Chocolate Coconut Macaroons